Religion and circumcision: Africa

-In West Africa, infant circumcision had religious significance as a rite of passage or otherwise in the past; today in some non-Muslim Nigerian societies it is medicalised and is simply a cultural norm.
 In many West African traditional societies circumcision has become medicalised and is simply performed in infancy without ado or any particular conscious cultural significance.
 Among the Urhobo of southern Nigeria it is symbolic of a boy entering into manhood.
 The ritual expression, Omo te Oshare ("the boy is now man"), constitutes a rite of passage from one age set to another.

 In East Africa, specifically in Kenya among various so-classified Bantu and Nilotic peoples, such as the Maragoli and Idakho of the Luhya super-ethnic group, the Kikuyu, Kalenjin and Maasai, circumcision is a rite of passage observed collectively by a number of boys every few years, and boys circumcised at the same time are taken to be members of a single age set.

 Authority derives from the age-group and the age-set.
 Prior to circumcision a natural leader or Olaiguenani is selected; he leads his age-group through a series of rituals until old age, sharing responsibility with a select few, of whom the ritual expert (Oloiboni) is the ultimate authority.
 Masai youths are not circumcised until they are mature, and a new age-set is initiated together at regular intervals of twelve to fifteen years.
 The young warriors (Il-Murran) remain initiates for some time, using blunt arrows to hunt small birds which are stuffed and tied to a frame to form a head-dress.
 Traditionally, among the Luhya, boys of certain age-sets, typically between 8 and 18 years of age would, under the leadership of specific men engage in various rites leading up to the day of circumcision.
 After circumcision, they would live apart from the rest of society for a certain number of days.
 Not even their mothers nor sisters would be allowed to see them.

 The Xhosa Tribe from the Eastern Cape in South Africa has a circumcision ritual.
 The ceremony is part of a transition to manhood.
 It is called the Abakwetha - "A Group Learning".
 A group of normally five aged between 16 and 20 go off for three months and live in a special hut (sutu).
 The circumcision is the climax of the ritual.
 Nelson Mandela describes his experiences undergoing this ritual in his biography, Long Walk to Freedom.
 Traditional circumcisions are often performed in unsterile conditions where no anesthetic is administered; improper treatment of the wound can lead to sepsis and dehydration, which has in the past lead to initiate deaths.

 Among some West African animist groups, such as the Dogon and Dowayo, circumcision represents a removal of "feminine" aspects of the male, turning boys into fully masculine males.